Trevor Potter: Career

-[Colbert] was able to show America the loopholes (or "loop-chasms" as he called them) in the laws designed to regulate coordination between candidates and supposedly "independent" groups.
-By having his own Super PAC and 501(c)(4), Stephen could evolve right alongside the campaigns—or often be a step ahead of them.
-His understanding of the possibilities inherent in the legal confusion was keen enough to discover and exploit absurd legalities before it became clear that actual candidates and political activists were doing the same thing.
+In 2002, Potter co-founded the Campaign Legal Center, a nonpartisan organization dedicated to promoting transparent and accountable government.
+The organization has been at the forefront of legal battles to enforce campaign finance laws and disclosure requirements.

-The Colbert Reports segments on "Super PACs" were recognized in 2011 with a Peabody Award for parody reporting as an "innovative means of teaching American viewers about the landmark court decision".
+Potter gained national attention for his legal guidance to comedian Stephen Colbert during the creation of the "Americans for a Better Tomorrow, Tomorrow" Super-PAC in 2011.
+Through humor and satire, Colbert and Potter highlighted the issues surrounding Super PACs and the role of money in politics.
+The Colbert Report's segments on "Super PACs" were recognized in 2011 with a Peabody Award for parody reporting as an "innovative means of teaching American viewers about the landmark court decision".
 Reflecting on the experience in 2015, Potter said, "I was his lawyer for the venture, which meant I did everything from drafting a Federal Election Commission Advisory Opinion Request to accompanying Colbert to hearings.
 I even figured out how to make the money "disappear" from public view when the PAC was closing.
 (Hint: It's not that hard.) ...
 The final takeaway from my work with Colbert was a sense of the enormous and detrimental impact Citizens United has had on our campaigns and elections."
+Speaking in 2014, Potter said:

+[Colbert] was able to show America the loopholes (or "loop-chasms" as he called them) in the laws designed to regulate coordination between candidates and supposedly "independent" groups.
+By having his own Super PAC and 501(c)(4), Stephen could evolve right alongside the campaigns—or often be a step ahead of them.
+His understanding of the possibilities inherent in the legal confusion was keen enough to discover and exploit absurd legalities before it became clear that actual candidates and political activists were doing the same thing.

 Potter was elected to the American Law Institute in 2013 and serves as an Adviser on ALI's Principles of Election Law: Resolution of Election Disputes project.
 He serves as the Senior Advisor to Issue One.

 Works

+Beyond his legal and advocacy work, Trevor Potter has made significant contributions to legal education and academic discourse.
+He has taught election law and campaign finance at Harvard Law School and the University of Virginia School of Law, sharing his wealth of knowledge and experience with the next generation of legal scholars and practitioners: